tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

    :align: center
    :width: 60%

-The probability distribution function correctly determines the uniform sphere size.
+The pore size distribution correctly estimates that maximum radius of 1.0 with some numerical artifacts that may be resolved with improved resolution (i.e., more voxels).

 .. image:: /_static/examples/sphere_pack_psd/inverted_pm_pore_size_distribution.png
    :alt: Domain